-Let’s reference the launch angle once again but this time, let’s pretend that the bat is traveling on an upwards axis through the zone.
+Let’s reference the launch angle again, but this time, let’s pretend that the bat is traveling upwards through the zone.

 Well, if the bat is literally traveling up through the zone and you hit the ball square on a 0° angle, where would it go?
 Physics would tell you that it’s going to go in the same direction as the swing axis – which, if going up, the ball is also going to go up.
 So when you square up the ball with an uppercut, it’s going to go up and most likely get caught (unless you are a behemoth… remember different strokes for different folks)